Grants for Registered Charities

 • Match funded projects

-• Self-sustainable projects, with a view to becoming less reliant on grants in the future
+• Self-sustainable projects, which aim to become less reliant on grants in the future

 We do not fund: